dell/omnia/docs/source/Overview/NetworkTopologies/lom.rst

 * **IB / Additional Ethernet Network (Yellow line)**: This indicates the Infiniband (IB) or the additional ethernet network used by applications on the cluster nodes to communicate among each other, using Mellanox or high-speed ethernet switch.
 Control plane connectivity is optional for this switch.

 .. note:: Omnia supports classless IP addressing, which allows the Admin network, BMC network, Public network, and the Additional network to be assigned different subnets.
-However, the Admin and BMC networks must be on the same subnet.
+However, the Admin and BMC networks must be on the same subnet (represented by the ``netmask_bits`` parameter in the ``input/network_spec.yml`` file).

 **Recommended discovery mechanism**